 The diversity of practice settings will amplify a fellow's exposure to the breadth of pain medicine.
 At these sites, fellows will experience out-patient practice at the GW Spine and Pain Center, the GW Ambulatory Surgery Center, inpatient chronic pain medicine consults, and acute pain medicine consults.
-Longitudinal clinical exposures will include psychiatry, neuroimaging, neurology, physical medicine and rehabilitation, palliative care, acupuncture, and clinics such as headache and spasticity.
-Electives will be offered in research, complementary medicine, neurosurgical interventional pain medicine, addiction medicine, acute pain medicine, health policy, and others.
+Electives built into the curriculum include Neurology, Palliative Medicine, Rehabilitation Medicine, Behavioral Medicine, Addiction Medicine, and Pediatric Pain Medicine.
+The Neurology rotation includes headache clinic, spasticity clinic, and neurophysiologic testing.
+Longitudinal clinical exposures will include neuroimaging and opioid use disorder clinic.
+An additional week of elective may be offered in research, complementary medicine, addiction medicine, neuroradiology, neurology, pediatric pain medicine, rehabilitative medicine, acute pain medicine, and health policy.

-The didactic portion of the fellowship requires the fellow to provide a formal, in depth presentation of a pain topic at the inter-institutional Pain Medicine Grand Rounds.
-The fellow will participate in all didactic sessions with faculty on weekly basis to support a well-rounded curriculum that is compliant with ACGME requirements.
-Fellows will be expected to participate in the education of residents and students.
+The didactic portion of the fellowship requires the fellow to provide case presentations, to present journal club articles, to participate in key word discussions, and to present at a national meeting.
+The fellow will participate in all didactic sessions led by faculty on a weekly basis to support a well-rounded curriculum that is compliant with ACGME requirements.
+Fellows will be expected to participate in patient safety and quality improvement activities as well as in the education of residents and students.

-GW Pain Medicine fellows will be encouraged to participate in research and complete a project under the guidance of faculty.
+GW Pain Medicine fellows are strongly encouraged to participate in research and complete a project under the guidance of faculty.
 Funding will be available to support the presentation and publication of research efforts.